 - How to apply for a PPP loan

-What is a PPP, or Paycheck Protection Program, Loan?
+What was a PPP, or Paycheck Protection Program, Loan?

-Paycheck Protection Program Loans, or PPP loans, are meant to “help businesses keep their workforce employed” during the pandemic.
-They’re provided by the U.S. government and overseen by the U.S. Small Business Administration, or SBA.
+Paycheck Protection Program Loans, or PPP loans, were meant to “help businesses keep their workforce employed” during the COVID-19 pandemic.
+They were provided by the U.S. government and overseen by the U.S. Small Business Administration, or SBA.